rogeriomarques/tomango-2018/site/content/careers.md

 ### [Web Developer](/careers/web-developer/)

-We're looking for a talented experienced web developer to become a key part of our development team.
+We’re looking for a talented web developer to become a key part of our development team.

 {{< button "/careers/web-developer/" >}}More details{{</ button >}}